 A short walk into the woods scored me several nice branches.
 They were long, relatively straight, and good quality hard wood.
 Perfect.
 Now to cut them to size.
 I ransacked my husband’s tool shed, looking for the right equipment.
-I found a tape measure, an extremely dull hand saw, and an axe.
+I found a tape measure, a really dull hand saw, and an axe.
 Good enough.

 I found some scrap pieces of wood shaped like a wedge in my husband’s wood pile, so I hammered them at the base of the trellis to keep it from sliding into the cucumber plants.